NIU-Graph-Intelligence/masterset-toolkit/README_MASTERSET_TOOLKIT.md

 ---

+## Step 0: Create an environment variable

+Inside this repository, create a `'.env'` file and put one variable named `'ROOT_DIR'`.
+It is path to the parent directory where the sub-modules/sub-repositories (`'OpenPapers'`, `'masterset-toolkit'`, and `'masterset-benchmark'`) stay.
+For example, if your directory structure is like this:

+├── ~/Desktop/mustcite/
+    ├── data/
+          ├── papers
+          ├── metadata
+          ├── grobid_output
+          ├── nougat_output
+          ├── citation_contexts
+          ├── generated_prompts
+          ├── prompt_scores
+          ├── train_eval_set
+              ├── v1.0
+                  ├── all_papers_with_refs_and_labels.parquet
+                  ├── train.parquet
+                  ├── eval.parquet
+    ├── masters-toolkit
+          ├── grobid_processor
+          ├── nougat_processor
+          ├── citation_context_extractor
+          ├── etc. packages ---------
+    ├── masterset-benchmark # for experiments

+The value of the `'ROOT_DIR'` would be `'/Desktop/mustcite/'`.

-## Step 1: Nougat and Grobid Processing
+## Step 1: Grobid and Nougat Processing

-Starts with Nougat and Grobid processing.
+Starts with Grobid and Nougat processing.

+- **grobid_processor**
 - **nougat_processor**
-- **grobid_processor**

-We get .tei.xml files of extracted texts by Grobid and .md files of parsed texts by Marker.
-Read READMEs from the following two packages:
+We get .md files of extracted texts by Nougat and .xml files of parsed texts by Grobid.

-1. grobid_processor
-2. nougat_processor
+One clarification: In the paper, our primary extractor was Nougat, and as a fallback we used Grobid.
+Now, we are using Grobid as our primary PDF processor and Nougat as a fallback.
+In this version, we made the three-sentence extraction from raw paper texts more accurate, and robust.

 ---